tchaloupka/vibe-mqtt/README.md

 MQTT delivers Application Messages according to the Quality of Service (QoS) levels.
 The delivery protocol is symmetric, in the description below the Client can take the role of either Sender or Receiver.
 The delivery protocol is concerned solely with the delivery of an application message from a single Sender to a single Receiver.
 When the Server is delivering an Application Message to more than one Client, each Client is treated independently.
 The QoS level used to deliver an Application Message outbound to the Client could differ from that of the inbound Application Message.

-### QoS 0 **[DONE]**
-The message is delivered according to the capabilities of the underlying network.
-No response is sent by the receiver and no retry is performed by the sender.
-The message arrives at the receiver either once or not at all.

 ### QoS 1
 This quality of service ensures that the message arrives at the receiver at least once.
 A QoS 1 PUBLISH Packet has a Packet Identifier in its variable header and is acknowledged by a PUBACK Packet.